cqsupport/har-utils/README.md

 For example:
 /foo.html	a4e04598ef3db4cacc029d6b4340e479

-Note: It also includes a regular expression replacement on the URL that removes querystring params like _ck=1553892021 or _=1553892021 which are used as "cache killers" in AEM author environments to avoid caching of certain URLs in the browser.
+Note: It also includes a regular expression replacement on the URL that removes querystring params like _ck=1553892021 or _=1553892021.
+Querystring parameters like these are used by AEM as "cache killers" to avoid browser caching.
 This makes diff'ing the file against ones captured from other AEM instances easier to do.